 Summer Just Got a Little More Otherworldly on Oregon Coast

-(Oregon Coast) – It's the perfect storm of strangeness on the Oregon coast right now, of sizable surrealism.
+(Oregon Coast) – It's the perfect storm of strangeness on the Oregon coast right now, one of sizable surrealism.
 Some of summer's most interesting phenomena start happening around this time, but now it's given the extra boost of a space station flying overhead.
 Look up again and you may see a whole lot of shooting stars.
-But look down at the ocean sand at night and you may see shooting stars below you as well.
+But look down at the ocean sand and you may see shooting stars below you as well.
 (Above: stars at Cannon Beach)

 All of it happens at night, too.